Skip to content

 This builds:

-• the MCP server at dist/index.js
+• dist/index.js, the MCP server

-• the EasyEDA Pro extension bundle at extension/dist/index.js
+• extension/dist/index.js, the extension browser bundle

-• the packaged .eext extension artifact
+• build/dist/easyeda_mcp_bridge.eext, the packaged EasyEDA Pro extension

 bash